 A Must-See Toronto Landmark

 Nestled in the heart of Old Toronto is a must-see market experience whose heritage can be traced 220 years in the past to 1803.
-National Geographic has called it, “The world’s greatest food market,” and it is a modern marvel that you shouldn’t pass up when seeing the sights in Downtown Toronto!
+National Geographic has called it, “The world’s greatest food market,” and it is a modern marvel that you shouldn’t pass up on visiting when seeing the sights in Downtown Toronto!

 Today, the St. Lawrence Market experience is split between The North Market, The South Market, and St. Lawrence Hall.
 Each market provides a visitor with a one-of-a-kind experience for both shopping and food and is hosted by a diverse group of merchants and artisans.